Systems Analysis: How does 1kN become 4.5kN

-It seems to happen you strike the trickiest part of rescue rigging around 4am in the morning, in the wettest part of the cave at the end of a long 20-hour day.
-So it was on a deep cave SAREX in Summit Tomo, Takaka hill, 2010.
-I found myself standing at the bottom of a 5m pitch looking at some rigging at the top to see what was happening – undertaking a systems analysis.
+It seems to happen that you strike the trickiest part of the rescue rigging around 4 am in the morning, in the wettest part of the cave at the end of a long 20-hour day.
+So it was in a deep cave, SAREX in Summit Tomo, Takaka hill, 2010.
+I found myself standing at the bottom of a 5m pitch, looking up at the rigging to see what was happening – undertaking a systems analysis.

 At first glance, I had some concerns about the rigging.
 However, after a quick risk assessment, I thought we could get away with this setup.
-Things I considered was the short length of the pitch (5m), the minimal amount of exposure to the patient and that there was a large thread that was being used as a backup belay.
+Things I considered were the short length of the pitch (5m), the minimal exposure to the patient, and the large thread being used as a backup belay.

 Related Posts